 - Break down a concept visually

+Storyboard layouts help chunk information into manageable visuals, making your presentation feel more like a movie than a lecture.
 Storyboard slides keep your audience engaged with a visual flow that mirrors how stories are traditionally told.
+Try using consistent layout and spacing across storyboard frames to maintain visual rhythm and clarity.

 7. Build Custom Characters or Icons